Saudi Arabia – Asir (Abha), Al Baha

 The ancient history of human occupation of this habitat is credited to its resources of wildlife, water, and limestone terrain.
 Saudi Arabia’s rock art, which has found appreciation in recent years, is considered among the richest in the world along with other examples found in Australia, India, and South Africa.

 Bir Hima, as part of Najran, is a treasure trove of petroglyphs, eclipsed only by those found in the Jubba region.
 Here, 100 sites have been identified.
 In the Najran area, as many as 6,400 human and animal illustrations, which include more than 1,800 camels and 1,300 human depictions, have been recorded.
-At this important rock art site, apart from depictions of humans, giraffes, and other animals, the sixth-century inscriptions of Dhu Nuwas, a Himyarite King who occupied Najran, are also recorded.
-A number of articulated camel fragments were excavated at site 217-44.
+Apart from depictions of humans, giraffes, and other animals, the sixth-century inscriptions of Dhu Nuwas, a Himyarite King who occupied Najran, are also recorded.
+Several articulated camel fragments were excavated at site 217-44.
 While its engravings are probably much earlier than those of Hunters Palette, the Bir Hima warrior, armed with a bow, is almost identical to the men on the Hunters Palette.
 Thousands of inscriptions have also been found, in various scripts including the al-musmad alphabet, Aramaic-Nabatean, South Arabian, Greek, and Islamic.

 It was then another 250 km drive to Abha.
 I was pretty tired with still 115 km to go, could find no stores open to buy food, so slept in a large dark area.
 This area is much higher and refreshingly cool at night with no mosquitoes and a great breeze.
 I ended up having a great sleep and was up at 5 am to drive to Abha.